-- male play rangers available to a cluster of 6 schools
+- counselling provision to a cluster of 4 schools

 Those applications that were successful had in common the fact that they were able to provide strong evidence of a requirement against the criteria and evidence of how the effect of exceptional mobility/deployment would be mitigated by the actions identified within the application.

-The 2015 bidding process will commence in June 2014 with applications being accepted from publicly funded schools, academies and free schools throughout the UK who meet the eligibility criteria.
+The 2016 bidding process will commence on 1st June 2015 with applications being accepted from publicly funded schools, academies and free schools throughout the UK who meet the eligibility criteria.
 Local Authorities are also able to apply in support of these schools.
 The grant application pack consists of 5 documents:-

 - a covering letter explaining the role of the fund and the type of information required